The Headless Horseman (1973 film): Production

-The picture was filmed in Crimea; Yalta and Bilohirsk served as the locations.
+The picture was filmed in Crimea and Azerbaijan; Yalta, Bilohirsk and Khizi served as the locations.
 The manes and tails of horses were painted with silver.
 Cotton fields were created by decorators scattering ordinary cotton around and the cacti were plastic.
-The slaves were played by black medical students from Simferopol.
+The slaves were played by Cuban medical students from Simferopol.
 Many actors spoke Spanish and the mouth movements do not always match the Russian dubbing.